Health Benefits of Kefir

 Do you drink kefir?

 I discovered kefir when I was babysitting as a young girl for a family of Finns who always stocked it in their fridge.
 I thought it was the most delicious stuff!
 I never could find it anywhere except the health food coop across town until recent years, and now it’s available in most larger grocery stores.
-Apparently the benefits of kefir are more commonly known now that people are becoming hip to the benefits of probiotics.
+Apparently the health benefits of kefir are more commonly known now that people are becoming hip to the many benefits of probiotics.

 I started drinking it a lot and giving it to my kids after learning some of the benefits of kefir.